 The Photos app can keep track of where your photographs are taken, assuming the photos in your Photo Library have location-based metadata attached to them.
 Even images you save from the internet can have this location data baked into them from time to time.

 What most people don’t know is that it’s possible to spoof a photograph’s location data to make it look as if it were taken somewhere else.
-In today’s tutorial, we’ll show you how you fake the location of your photos in less than 5 minutes with an app called Mappr.
+In this tutorial, we’ll show you how you fake the location of your photos in less than a minute with Exif Metadata, an app we developed in house.

 GPS location metadata can be seen by anyone who has access to the image file.
 Most photo-viewing software on mobile devices and personal computers will display this metadata information, and while you might see it on your own devices and think you’re the only one who can see it, the people you send the file to can view this information on their devices too.

-To view the location where a photograph was taken on your iPhone or iPad, simply open an image file from your Photo Library and tap on the “Details” button at the top right of the app to see more:
+To view the location where a photograph was taken on your iPhone or iPad, simply open an image file from your Photo Library and swipe up on the photo to see more: